CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### View the MLAG Log File

-By default, when `clagd` is running, it logs its status to the `/var/log/clagd.log` file and `syslog`.
-Example log file output is below:
+By default, when `clagd` is running, it logs status to the `/var/log/clagd.log` file and `syslog`.
+Example log file output is shown below:

 ```
 cumulus@spine01:~$ sudo tail /var/log/clagd.log